-Jim Holyoak is a Montréal-based drawer and writer (born in Ann Arbor, Michigan, raised in Aldergrove, British Columbia.)
-His discipline is comprised of book-works and room-sized installations, focusing on the ecologies that link the human and the non-human, the imaginary and the real, and our present myopia with geologic deep-time.
+Jim Holyoak is a Montréal-based drawer and writer (born in Ann Arbor, Michigan, raised in Aldergrove, British Columbia,) currently in residence at the Booklyn Artist Alliance in New York.
+His discipline is comprised of book arts, ink-painting, and room-sized drawing installations.
+The subject matter of his work wanders the borders between perception and fantasy, the human and the non-human, deep time and the present.
 In parallel to his solo practice, Holyoak has orchestrated numerous collaborative drawing projects, often with fellow artist Matt Shane, and sometimes involving hundreds of people drawing together.
 Holyoak received a BFA from the University of Victoria, an MFA from Concordia University, and studied as an apprentice to master ink-painter Shen Ling Xiang, in Yangshuo, China.
 He has attended artist-residencies in New York, Los Angeles, Mumbai, Banff, The Netherlands, Finland, Sweden, Iceland, and throughout Norway.
-His work has circulated widely in Europe and North America, including the Musée d’art contemporain de Montréal, the GEM Museum of Contemporary Art in The Hague, Tegnerforbundet (Drawing Association) in Oslo, and the DRAW:2014 International Drawing Symposium in Pittsburgh.
-Holyoak’s work was recently featured in the We Are Monsters issue of Border Crossings Magazine, and the current Feminisms issue of Esse Magazine.
-His 500-page, Book of Nineteen Nocturnes, will be on view this September as part of the Survival Kit 9: Becoming an Apricot exhibition at the Latvian Centre for Contemporary Art.
+His work has circulated widely in Europe and North America, including at the Musée d’art contemporain de Montréal, the GEM Museum of Contemporary Art in The Hague, Tegnerforbundet (Drawing Association) in Oslo, bG Gallery in Santa Monica, the Latvian Centre for Contemporary Art in Rīga, and the Carnegie Mellon International Drawing Symposium in Pittsburgh.
+Holyoak’s work was featured in the We Are Monsters issue of Border Crossings Magazine and the current Feminisms issue of Esse Magazine.
+Currently, Holyoak’s is touring his (yet unpublished,) Book of Nineteen Nocturnes – a 500 page, hand-drawn graphic novel, 17 years in the making.